Statement of Purpose

 Care Staff

-New applicants are subjected to a comprehensive recruitment process which includes the completion of an application form, a personal interview and the receipt of two satisfactory references.
+New applicants are subjected to a comprehensive recruitment process which includes the completion of an application form, a personal interview, the receipt of two satisfactory references and a satisfactory Enhanced DBS check.

 All care staff are required to commit to the company's 'Code of Practice for Care Workers'.

 After the initial induction, training is provided according to needs.
 This is provided in house (the HQ has a training area) or purchased from specialist providers.
-The company has developed a programme to provide training for NVQ levels 2&3.
+The company has developed a programme to provide training for NVQ/CQF levels 2, 3 & 4.
 All current training is consistent with this objective.

 Every effort is made to match the skills and competencies of care staff with the needs of the client.